PixelsCamp/docs/HACKATHON.md

 Based on the principles of full decentralization and transparency that blockchain technologies promise, we've decided to make everything about Pixels Camp, including picking up the winning projects of this year's Hackathon, completely based on the dynamics of what you can find in the real world and a real economy.

 For this, we've created a digital coin, called [Exposure][6], which will be used for nearly all activities around the Pixels Camp event and community.
-You can read more Exposure and how to start using our coin here.
+You can read more about Exposure and how to start using our coin [here][6].
 In fact, you should do it as soon as possible.

 In a nutshell, this year every participant is an entrepreneur, an investor, a service provider, a customer,  a marketing guy, a growth strategist, a CTO looking for help, a mentor and a trader.